On Efficient Topology Management in Service-Oriented 6G Networks: An Edge Video Distribution Case Study: Service Oriented 6G Networks

 \subsection{Reference Architecture}

 Fig. \ref{fig:archG} illustrates the reference architecture for service oriented sub-networks, where we emphasize 6G topology management system, Topology API (TAPI) and service provisioning modules in the network management planes.
 Fig. \ref{fig:archG} illustrates one edge and one operator sub-network, with their corresponding user equipment, servers and hosts.
 The 6G Topology Management System is envisioned to discover, monitor, detect, predict and control the subnets, enabling close to real-time adaptation to changing network conditions in various sub-networks.
-The most interesting functions to us in this paper are the Topology Monitoring and Topology Detection and Prediction.
-The latter uses the information about the changes in the network, such as fluctuations in sub-network capacity, significant changes in the characteristics of the sub-network connectivity, user and sub-network mobility to predict the topology changes, as we will describe in Section \ref{sec:ML-Based}.
+This paper focuses particularly on two distinct functions: Topology Monitoring, which operates as a reactive, monitoring-based approach to detect topology changes through real-time measurements of network parameters, and Topology Detection and Prediction, which uses an ML-based approach to leverage information about network changes, such as fluctuations in sub-network capacity, significant variations in connectivity characteristics, and user or sub-network mobility, to proactively predict topology changes, as described in Section \ref{sec:ML-Based}.

 We propose the Topology API between the topology management system and the service provisioning.
 It provides close-to-real-time information about the topology changes.
 This API enables the provisioning service to make informed decisions about the dynamic association of entities within the system (e.g., UE to servers association).
 TAPI is closely related to the MEC Location API and Zone API standard \cite{LocAPI}.
 We emphasize however that TAPI is different from MEC Zone API, as it is more focused on the UEs that want to use its service and need to be topologically embedded in the sub-network, and less so on the exact geo-location of the UE.